 Joe was sworn in as the Ward 6 representative to the State Board of Education on January 2, 2015 and is seeking re-election this November.
 He is a parent and community leader committed to improving public schools for all students.

-I have lived with my wife, Amy, and our children, Malia and William, at 14th and C Streets, NE.
+Amy, Malia, William and I live at 14th and C Streets, NE.
 For nearly 15 years, I have worked with our Ward 6 school leaders, educators, parents and students to understand challenges we face, celebrate successes and problem-solve at the school level.
 My years of service mean I know the issues facing our public school systems like few others.
 And, as a parent, I have faced the same decisions as other parents as we choose the best education for our children.

 Joe isn’t running to get involved in our community.
 He is running because he has been involved in our community and brings a deep understanding and commitment to Ward 6 to the State Board of Education.